cjsommer/cjsommer.github.io/_drafts/2019-12-04-sql-server-ansible-1.md

 ## What is Ansible good for?
 ---
 Configuring a server
-- Configure networking
-- Joining a domain
-- Setting hostname
+- Setting hostname & joining a domain
+- Set up directory structures
+- Configure system environment variables

 Installing software
-- [Chocolatey][url_choco]
+- via [Chocolatey][url_choco]
-- MSI's
-- EXE's
+- From MSIs and EXEs

 Configuring software
 - SQL Server